 Analysis / Bias

-Anne Marie Waters is a part of a group called Pediga, which German Chancellor Merkel has described as an anti-Islam hate group.
-The goals of Pediga are to halt to Muslim immigration, the closure of sharia courts, a ban on the wearing of the burqa, and a moratorium on mosque construction.
+Anne Marie Waters is a part of a group called Pegida, which German Chancellor Merkel has described as an anti-Islam hate group.
+The goals of Pegida are to halt to Muslim immigration, the closure of sharia courts, a ban on the wearing of the burqa, and a moratorium on mosque construction.

 In review, the website consists of original articles that are research based and sourced to a variety of outlets.
 They also provide news from external sources regarding Islam and Sharia that is never favorable and always paints both in a negative light through highlighting crimes or perceived dangers due to immigration.
 Sharia Watch UK also publishes negative opinion pieces regarding Islam, some of which come from known hate groups such as Voice of Europe.
 In general, the content provided by Sharia Watch UK is all anti-Islam and pro-British Nationalism with the owner and founder being known to support hate groups.